 Casta is inspired by a series of casta paintings by Miguel Cabrera, a mixed-race painter from Oaxaca.
-Casta paintings were a unique form of portraiture that organized racial mixtures of the New World according to a hierarchy defined by Spanish elites.
-The complexities of contemporary racial identity(ies) are echoed in this distant mirror of casta paintings.
-How do Old World anxieties about ambiguous racial identity reflect contemporary biases?
+Casta paintings were a unique form of portraiture that grew in popularity over the 18th century in Nueva España/colonial Mexico.
+The paintings depicted different racial mixtures arranged according to a hierarchy defined by Spanish elites.